Goodbye Mike – one year further on.

 Cassette of traditional songs by Izzet Altinmeşe,, from the same period as his first recording of Maden Daği

-Having only the one disc left, he ran us off a copy of the song on a spare cassette, and also sold us a different cassette from the same singer, Izzet Altinmeşe.
-Time and wear over the years have rendered these cassettes unplayable, but by a miracle of the modern world, many of the same recordings can be heard today on YouTube – not, sadly, the original version of Maden Daği, but a much later, more upmarket rendition sung again by the same Izzet Altinmeşe (albeit rather older now, but still with the same spirit, I think).
+Time and wear over the years have rendered these cassettes unplayable, but by a miracle of the modern world, many of the same recordings can be heard today on YouTube – not, sadly, the original folkloric version of Maden Daği, but a much later, more upmarket rendition, sung again by the same Izzet Altinmeşe (albeit a little older now, but still with the same spirit, I think).

-Does the autobus still drive two days and nights along those partially unmade roads from Istanbul to Erzurum?
+Does the coach still drive two days and nights along those partially unmade roads from Istanbul to Erzurum?
 And does the bus driver’s son still come round with little glasses of Turkish tea for the assembled passengers, at one of the periodic refreshment breaks?
 Or has that fascinating world disappeared forever?
+I haven’t been back to find out.
 I’m not sure I really want to know.

 Meanwhile Back In The Present